 Originality – 8/10

 Though this game may essentially be a collection of different pre-existing video game ideas, they all come together to make one of the best murder mystery games I’ve played in an extraordinarily long time.
-Though many murder mystery games have story before gameplay in an attempt to relay the mystique of the game better, the fact of the matter is that this game proves that the best way to do that is through the gameplay itself.
-The best way to convey mystery through story is with a film in my opinion, which I think the likes of Heavy Rain and Fahrenheit would’ve worked better as.
-But the developers hit the nail on the head with this game in it’s attempt to convey the mystery primarily through gameplay instead.
+Though many murder mystery games have a story before gameplay in an attempt to relay the mystique of the game better, the fact of the matter is that this game proves that the best way to do that is through the gameplay itself.
+The best way to convey mystery through the story is with a film in my opinion, which I think the likes of Heavy Rain and Fahrenheit would’ve worked better as.
+But the developers hit the nail on the head with this game in its attempt to convey the mystery primarily through gameplay instead.

 Overall, Omensight is a solid gaming experience in every aspect, and I would highly recommend any hack and slasher or murder mystery fan to try it.
-The action is intense and game’s story is almost masterful, with many different ways to play throughout, which keeps it fresh, and will have gamers on the edges of their seats.
+The action is intense and the game’s story is almost masterful, with many different ways to play throughout, which keeps it fresh, and will have gamers on the edges of their seats.